How To Sponsor An Immigrant Friend To The US

 Your friend will need to provide an original of the I-864 with their application, including evidence of your income.
 For each application for a family member, they should include a photocopy of the I-864, but no evidence of income needs to be provided.

 Helping a friend to come to the US is a generous undertaking and one from which they and their family members will benefit for the remainder of their lives.
 By taking on the role of financial sponsor, you are legally responsible if they do seek public funds and benefits.
 However, if you understand the implications of providing financial support and are confident that the person you are assisting will be self-sufficient once living in the US, there is little to prevent you from completing and filing form I-864.
-If you need to talk through the application before its submission to USCIS, speak to an immigration attorney who will be glad to assist you.
+If you need to talk through the application before its submission to USCIS, speak to an immigration solicitors who will be glad to assist you.